zacernst/metalpipe/source/data_journey.rst

 Overview
 --------

-NanoStream pipelines create dictionary-like objects as messages, and those messages move through the various nodes until they reach a sink.
+MetalPipe pipelines create dictionary-like objects as messages, and those messages move through the various nodes until they reach a sink.
 As they move through the nodes, they are modified in one or more of the following ways: